parsa/blaze/README.md

 ----

 ## News ##

+**18.8.2017**: Today, after nearly six month of hard work, we officially release **Blaze** 3.2!
+This version is dedicated to several of the most anticipated features: **Blaze** finally provides [CMake support](https://bitbucket.org/blaze-lib/blaze/wiki/Configuration%20and%20Installation) and an [advanced configuration system](https://bitbucket.org/blaze-lib/blaze/wiki/Configuration Files), which allows you to configure each single detail of **Blaze** from the command line.
+Additionally, **Blaze** finally provides complete support of AVX-512 and introduces the [`IdentityMatrix`](https://bitbucket.org/blaze-lib/blaze/wiki/Matrix Types#!identitymatrix) class.
+Furthermore, **Blaze** finally features [binary custom operations](https://bitbucket.org/blaze-lib/blaze/wiki/Vector and Matrix Customization#!custom-operations) and the [componentwise matrix multiplication (Schur Product)](https://bitbucket.org/blaze-lib/blaze/wiki/Matrix-Matrix Multiplication#!componentwise-multiplication-schur-product).
+Of course we have also spent time on a lot of smaller features and tweaked countless little details.
+We hope you enjoy this new release and the ton of new features.

+We don't want to miss the opportunity to thank our many contributors: Thanks a lot for your efforts to make Blaze a better library!

 **3.7.2017**: We are proud to announce the first of hopefully many **Blaze** projects: [BlazeIterative](https://github.com/tjolsen/BlazeIterative).
 Check out this collection of iterative solves, which neatly integrate with the **Blaze** library.